 - 1. All clothing must be of appropriate size and fit neatly. - 2.
-Clothing that is low-cut or sheer or lightweight enough to be seen through is not permitted. - 3.
+Oversize, saggy, baggy or tight fitting clothing will not be permitted. - 3.
+Tops and bottoms must overlap at all times, including when arms are raised. - 4.
+Clothing that is in disrepair, worn out, ripped, or contains holes is not permitted. - 5.
+Any material that is sheer or lightweight enough to be seen through is not permitted. - 6.
 Shoes, sandals, or boots must be worn.
-The footwear shall not cause a safety hazard. - 4.
-Jackets, coats and outerwear may not be worn during the school day and must be kept in a locker, unless a school administrator permits otherwise. - 5.
-Sunglasses may not be worn and must be kept in a locker/book bag. - 6.
-Any garment specifically made to be an undergarment is not to be worn as an outer garment. - 7.
-Any article of apparel, clothing, and/or accessory that promotes drugs, alcohol, tobacco, sex, violence or is gang-related, offensive or degrading is not permitted. - 8.
-Any article of apparel, clothing, and/or accessory that presents a hazard to the individual or to other people is not permitted. - 9.
+The footwear shall not cause a safety hazard. - 7.
+Hats, bandanas, sweatbands, hoodies, 'do rags, wave caps, or other headwear may not be worn. - 8.
+Jackets, coats and outerwear may not be worn during the school day and must be kept in a locker. - 9.
+Sunglasses may not be worn and must be kept in a locker/book bag. - 10.
+Any garment specifically made to be an undergarment is not to be worn as an outer garment. - 11.
+Any article of apparel, clothing, and/or accessory that promotes drugs, alcohol, tobacco, sex, violence or is gang-related, offensive or degrading is not permitted. - 12.
+Any article of apparel, clothing, and/or accessory that presents a hazard to the individual or to other people is not permitted. - 13.
 Anything that may cause a distraction to the educational process, interferes with discipline or is deemed inappropriate by administration is not permitted.